Deciding whether to spend your park day at Hollywood Studios or Animal Kingdom?

 Conclusion

 Animal Kingdom has always been a special park.
-It’s unique in its status as equal parts theme park and zoo.
+It’s a unique theme park and zoo wrapped into one.
 For rides, Kilimanjaro Safaris, Expedition Everest, and Flight of Passage are three of the best you’ll find on the Disney World property.
-The general feel and atmosphere of Animal Kingdom is also noteworthy.
+The general feel and atmosphere of Animal Kingdom is also noteworthy, since it’s so outside of what you get at most theme parks.
 It’s much more immersive than Hollywood Studios.
+Plus, Animal Kingdom has so much going on between rides, shows and exhibits.

 Looking for More Park Comparisons?